riparias/gbif-alert/INSTALL.md

-Pterois is a Django-based website, with the following dependencies:
+GBIF Alert is a Django-based website, with the following dependencies:

 - Python 3.11+
 - PostgreSQL with PostGIS 3.1+